Prateek-Gupta1/ESPBootstrapOTALite/EspModules/README.md

 # ESP8266BootstrapLite

 Esp8266BootstrapLite is a library to securely configure and push firmware updates to the arduino based ESP8266 devices.
-It's simple to use and modify for any use case.
+It's simple to use, and easy to modify for any use case.

 ## Overview